 Within those hours you have flexibility… which is fine if your income requirements are minimal, or you have another source of income.

 Another issue with Arise, is that they don’t put limits on hiring, so the environment for work hours becomes competitive.
-People are their source of income because they sell courses and charge monthly fees for services.

 That means it will rarely if ever become less competitive.